harshpujari/AgenticKnowledgeGraphConstruction/README.md

     Decision-making: Multiple agents representing different stakeholder perspectives to evaluate options

     Simulation and gaming: Agents playing different roles in simulated scenarios or game environments

     Complex analysis: Different agents specializing in different analytical frameworks or domains

+5. **ReAct (Reasoning + Acting)**
+  ReAct workflows create a tight loop where the agent alternates between thinking (reasoning about what to do) and acting (taking concrete steps).
+Each action's result informs the next reasoning step, creating an interleaved thought-action-observation cycle.
+  How it works: The agent explicitly generates reasoning traces before each action, explaining its thought process and why it's choosing a particular action.
+After acting, it observes the result, reasons about what it learned, and decides the next action.
+This continues until the task is complete.

+  Use cases:

+    Interactive problem-solving: Navigating complex environments where each step reveals new information

+    Debugging: Trying different fixes, observing results, reasoning about what worked or didn't

+    Exploratory research: Searching for information where each discovery shapes the next query

+    Dynamic task execution: Situations where the path isn't clear upfront and must be discovered through exploration

+    Question answering: Complex queries requiring multiple information-gathering steps with reasoning between each